Ditch the canned chili. You can make your own bowl of red in just 30 minutes with this super simple, No Bean Chili

 Why Make This

 It’s delicious!
-This meaty, no bean chili recipe comes together quickly and easily on the stovetop.
+This meaty, no-bean chili recipe comes together quickly and easily on the stovetop.
 It’s great as a main dish loaded with toppings, but it’s also great on chili dogs.
-Make extra to serve atop baked potatoes and chili cheese fries or folded into burritos.
+Make extra to serve atop baked potatoes or sweet potatoes, chili cheese fries, or folded into burritos.

 It’s super high quality chili.
 I know….
 “But, I can buy a can of chili for a dollar.”
 Yeah, you probably can.
 But, I’d argue that the quality just isn’t there.
 And I really don’t want to know what kind of meat they put in that can.
 Make your own and enjoy the best no bean chili.